-Wisconsin residents can now open ABLE accounts through state-sponsored ABLE programs in over 20 states.
-To view a listing of state-sponsored ABLE programs that are open to out-of-state residents go to the ABLE National Resource Center at ablenrc.org
+Wisconsin residents can now open ABLE accounts through state-sponsored ABLE programs in over 35 states.
+To see a list of state-sponsored ABLE programs that are open to out-of-state residents go to the ABLE National Resource Center at ablenrc.org

 What Can the Funds in an ABLE Account be Used For?